Poloca Surf logo Lanzarote Canary Islands

 Read more about surf classes for children here.

-Yes, all participants must be able to swim 50 metres (two lengths of a normal swimming pool or one length of an olympic pool).
+Yes, all participants must be able to swim at least 50 meters (about two lengths of a standard swimming pool or one length of an Olympic-size pool), kids have to know how to swim.
+This is essential for your safety and confidence in the water during surf lessons.

 During your first surf lesson, you can expect to learn the basics of surfing, including how to properly paddle, pop up, and ride a wave.
 Your instructor will start by teaching you these skills on the beach, where you’ll practice the proper technique for paddling and popping up on a foam board.
 Alongside this you will learn some theory into conditions and equipment, such as how to control the board safely, and water conditions.